jmhuer/jmhuer.github.io/mini_book/docs/independent/robot.md

 ---

 In the Emerging Technologies and Innovation group at GE, we designed a few experiences using a simple robot arm (Robotic xArm 6DOF).
-We added a camera and computer vision to allow the arm to reach for food items.
+For instance, we added a camera and computer vision to allow the arm to reach for food items.

 <br>